 As California transitions to greater quantities of renewable energy, residents and business owners can expect to see more stability in electricity prices.
 Offshore wind currently produces power around the world, and California’s offshore wind is expected to come online in the early-mid 2030s.
 Offshore wind power off California’s coast will help stabilize California’s power grid and consumer energy prices by decoupling energy costs from volatile fuel prices.

-Over the long term, transitioning to a 100% clean grid and electrification will stabilize energy prices and reduce total monthly home energy bills for average Californians while costing significantly less than doing nothing in the face of climate change.
+Over the long term, transitioning to a 100% clean grid and electrification will stabilize energy prices and reduce total monthly home energy bills for average Californians.

 Propelling Workforce Development and Economic Growth